Tongaat Hulett: History

-Starch

-Tongaat Hulett Starch, previously African Products is Africa's largest producer of starch and glucose, produced at five South African factories.

-Land development

-Tongaat Hulett Developments is a land conversion and development company that carries out land conversion activities by collaborating closely with the public sector, communities and other businesses.
+In 2022, Tongaat Hulett entered business rescue - a process which later failed.

+In June 2026, it was reported that a liquidation hearing for the company was upcoming.
+The South African Canegrowers Association said that if the company was allowed to enter an unfunded liquidation, commercial demand for white sugar would shift overseas.
+It asked the Department of Trade, Industry and Competition (DTIC) and others to take measures to prevent the liquidation, or ensure a funded liquidation.

-Corruption scandal and looting
+Corruption and looting

 At the end of 2018, the CEO, Peter Staude took early retirement and the chief financial officer, Murray Munro, went on sick-leave.
 In January 2019, a new CEO was appointed.
 In February 2019, the company announced a drop in expected profits as well as a liquidity crisis.

 In May 2019, the company announced that its published financial results could not be relied on and that the company's equity (the value of the business after liabilities) in its 2018, financial results has been overstated by between R3.5 billion to R4.5 billion in addition revised financial reports would be published in October 2019.
 The Zimbabwean operation of Tongaat-Hulett has also not been able to provide reliable financial reports in 2019 on time.

-The auditing firm, PricewaterhouseCoopers were employed to do a forensic audit.
+PricewaterhouseCoopers was employed to do a forensic audit.
 The diligence of the company's regular auditors, Deloitte has been called into question.
 The company suspended trading on the Johannesburg Stock Exchange.
 In late June 2019, the company laid a criminal charge against an unnamed executive.
 In an effort to survive the company is cutting costs and has sent retrenchment letters to 5000 employees.

 In August 2019, the company decided to remove itself from the list of traded companies on the London Stock Exchange.

 In February 2022, seven people connected with the scandal namely, Peter Staude, Murray Hector Munro, Michael Edward Deighton, Rory Edward Wilkinson, Kamasagrie Singh, Samantha Shukla and Gavin Dykes Kruger appeared in the Durban Specialised Commercial Crimes Court and were granted bail.
 The appeared in court again in April 2022.